Fatal train collision with bus resulted from unsafe, humped road crossing, NTSB says

-WASHINGTON – A freight-train collision in Mississippi with a motorcoach last year, which killed four passengers and injured 38, was caused by CSX Transportation and the city of Biloxi failing to make the crossing safer, federal investigators ruled Tuesday.
+WASHINGTON — A freight-train collision with a motorcoach last year in Mississippi, which killed four passengers and injured 38, was caused by CSX Transportation and the city of Biloxi failing to make the crossing safer, federal investigators ruled Tuesday.

 National Transportation Safety Board investigators said roads are only supposed to slant away from railroad tracks 3 inches across 30 feet.
 But Biloxi's Main Street sloped down 45 inches across 30 feet on the south side of the track crossing, which the bus driver couldn't see as he approached from the north side and grounded the bus, investigators said.